 Using the computer adaptive Progress Test, we will facilitate a modern, more advanced Progress Test for medical students.
 The adaptive Progress Test will always be held on a computer.
 Adaptive testing includes questions that are adapted to the student’s knowledge level with the increasing number of Progress Tests that the student takes.
 Since the difficulty of the questions in the question bank is known, we can provide every student with questions that fit their level of medical knowledge.
 Furthermore, every question is presented to the student based on the answer to the preceding question(s).
 Hence, when a student answers a question correctly, he or she will receive a more difficult question afterwards.
 Accordingly, when a student answers a question incorrectly, he or she will receive an easier question then the prior question.
 This adaptation of questions will proceed until a certain conclusion about the student’s current medical knowledge can be drawn.
 Nevertheless, the blueprint (e.g., the Progress Test content specifications; categories and disciplines) of the Progress Test will not change.
 The algorithm of the Progress Test will still cover all medical fields during the test.

 The new approach of adaptive testing offers several benefits.
 For example, the technology behind adaptive testing provides possibilities to estimate students’ knowledge level even more precisely, while requiring less time and questions.
-However, some changes were inevitable.
-Firstly, students can no longer take the test booklet with questions home, since the adaptive Progress Test will now be held exclusively online.
+However, students can no longer take the test booklet with questions home, since the adaptive Progress Test will now be held exclusively online.
 The questions will then remain in the question bank.
 To ensure that students still remember what the questions of the Progress Test were about, the students will receive a short description of the content of the question, as well as whether or not the question was answered correctly.
-Secondly, the option for a question mark will be removed.
-This feature does not support the adaptive environment, because it will not provide adequate information whether or not the student has knowledge on the topic of the question.
-It is therefore important that you answer every question as good as possible, as this determines the next question that you will receive.
-However, the adaptive characteristic will eventually improve the Progress Test, resulting in less questions that you will not be able to answer.
+For the new adaptive test, it is important that you answer every question as good as possible, as this determines the next question that you will receive.
+The adaptive characteristic will eventually improve the Progress Test, resulting in less questions that you will not be able to answer.

 If you like to learn more about adaptive testing, you can watch the following short video on the technology behind computer adaptive testing: https://www.youtube.com/watch?v=ZvFNwR8ABo4&t=65s, or search YouTube for “computer adaptive testing” to find a video that suits you best.